 “My friend, when I asked you to serve me and you accepted, I told you that your task was to push against the rock with all your strength, which you have done.

-Never once did I mention to you that I expected you to move it.
+Never once did I mention that I expected you to move it.
 Your task was to push.
-And now you come to me, with your strength spent, thinking that you have failed.
-But, is that really so?
+And now you come to me, with your strength spent, thinking you have failed.
+But is that really so?

 Look at yourself.
 Your arms are strong and muscled, your back sinewy and sturdy, your hands are callused from constant pressure, and your legs have become massive and hard.